singh-man/books/crackingTheCoding/05_bitManipulation.md

 - If the next bit is a 1, previousLength  should be set to currentLength.
 - If the next bit is a 0, then we can't merge these sequences together.
 So, set previousLength to 0.

-Update max Length  as we go.
+Update maxLength  as we go.
 ```java
 1   int flipBit(int a) {
 2       /* If all 1s, this is already the longest sequence. */